chandan-ojha/barta-app/README.md

 #### Features
 - User authentication
 - User profile
-- Barta posts, comments, likes, and many more
+- Barta posts, comments, likes, and many more features are on the way in development.

 #### Tech used